corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 * Optional transformation logic of the result set
 * Optional collection logic of the result set

- The query creator needs to follow a few pre-defined steps in order for the query to be registered and to be usable.
+ The query creator must follow a few pre-defined steps so that the query is registered and usable.

 ## Representing a State in the Database